Learning at Home

 - Nursery children can take part in shared reading as their first experience of homework.

-- Key Stage 1 and 2 pupils have a reading book and a library book to read at home.
+- Key Stage 1 and 2 pupils have a reading book to read at home and a reading journal.

 - Homework will be set according to a child’s ability and we will not set homework they do not

 know how to do.

 - Children will have all the resources they need to carry out their homework.